-It is an interactive forum providing a great opportunity for students interested professionally on the practices of geoinformation technologies.
+An interactive panel discussion providing a great opportunity for students interested professionally in geospatial technologies.

-1. What are the possibilities and options for building your career in geoinfomatics?
+1. What are the possibilities and options for building your career in geoinformatics?

 2. Should one pursue further studies (PhD), or go into the workforce after the master degree?

 3. What are the critical ideas for geospatial entrepreneurs?

 4. How can we influence society through GI knowledge?
 What are the challenges in such project?

 5. What tips do you have for advancing a GI career?

 Panellists include our keynote speakers, professionals, and academic leaders.

 A fabulous opportunity for socializing and continuing discussion that started during the day.
 This year's delicious meal will take place at Pano de Boca Restaurante.

 About: A cozy restaurant with a great selection of Portuguese cuisine presented in a modern and creative way, located 600 meters away from the conference venue.

 Website: http://www.panodeboca.pt Unfortunately, due to budget and space constraints, only the first one hundred participants to have registered will be invited.
 Look for the invitation in